5 Common Mistakes Made Before Filing For Bankruptcy

 5. Running Up Credit Card Debt

 It is against the rules to incur debts in contemplation of discharging them in bankruptcy.
 There is a 90-day presumption period where the court presumes that you knew you would likely file for bankruptcy protection.
 If you have significant purchases in that window of time, those could be held non-dischargeable, or worse, be a showing of bad faith that could disqualify you from the discharge you are seeking.
-If you need a new (reasonable) vehicle payment before filing, get that done as long as you can afford the payments.
+Also, if you need a new (reasonable) vehicle payment before filing, get that done as long as you can afford the payments.
 If you have any questions, please be sure to call (870.972.1150) and set up a time to speak with Mr. Crawley about your options.

 Reviews